 I majored in film during college and had produced scripted shorts before.
 But I’d never made a documentary.
-And as it turned out, I loved the experience of it.
+And this time I turned the camera on myself to tell the story.
+As it turned out, I loved the experience of it.
 I ended up selling the film I made to Current TV.
 And buoyed by that success, I applied to journalism school in New York to follow this new career path.

 A few years later I graduated from NYU journalism and then worked in video production for AOL and the Huffington Post.
-I went back to Paris to shoot a travel series that will be appearing soon on this site.
-And I am pursuing my career as an on-camera travel host, expert and journalist.
+I went back to Paris to shoot a travel series that became the first episodes of the Travel with Kate web series.
+And I am have been pursuing my career as an on-camera travel filmmaker and journalist ever since.

 It is crazy how life is.
 It seems everything that happens to us has roots in something else we experienced.
-That is why I think it is so important to pursue exciting adventures, explore new communities and learn new things.
+That is why I think it is so important to pursue exciting adventures, explore new communities, and take on new hobbies.
 Because if you break out of your shell, you might get a little shell shock at first, but you will find interests you never even knew you had.

 To that end, travel is one of the most life changing experiences you can have.
 I don’t believe that a trip is just a trip, an isolated experience or a frivolous use of time and money.
 Your journeys outside your own immediate world can create new and unexpected avenues in your life like nothing else.

-So, I encourage you to get out there and travel.
-And see what new hobbies you acquire, career paths that inspire you or perspectives that enhance your state of mind.
+canada viagra generic So, I encourage you to get out there and travel.
+See what new hobbies you acquire, career paths that inspire you or perspectives that enhance your state of mind.
 But be patient, big life changes often don’t happen over night!

 By the way, I hear the Mexican place closed.
 But La Coupole is still going strong.